lukiod/logs/README.md

      Day 5 (22-06-2024)  Attended a Conference
      Day 6 (23-06-2924)  Learning JavaScript
-     Day 7 (24-06-2024)  Looked over some ML Open Source Projects
+     Day 7 (24-06-2024)  Looked over some ML Open Source Projects Day 8 (25-06-2024)  Got assigned for research about various T2I and I2I models under Liverpool and builc basic code for T2I one to check inference Day 9 (26-06-2024)  Started working on Output quality